Standards & Policy Updates

 AAAHC regularly reviews its policies, procedures, and Standards to determine whether revisions are necessary.
 Please review the content below for the changes relevant to your organization.

-Standards and policies in the 2018 Accreditation Handbook for Ambulatory Health Care remain in effect for all surveys other than those for health plans and ASCs in the Medicare Deemed Status program.
+Standards and policies in the 2018 Accreditation Handbook for Ambulatory Health Care remain in effect.

 Health Plans 2018